iamzehan/think_bayes/README.md

 * Bayesian Estimation,
 * Triangle Prior and
 * The Binormial Likelihood Function

-In the meantime the `binom` class is used from the `scipy.stats` library.
-This Chapter doesn't entirely answer the _Euro Problem_ but it intends to introduce Binomial Distribution and two types of priors and states the the similiarities between the outcomes despite the difference between them.
+The `binom` class is used from the `scipy.stats` library for binomial distribution.
+However, this Chapter doesn't entirely answer the _Euro Problem_ but it intends to introduce Binomial Distribution and two types of priors and states the similiarities between the outcomes despite the differences.
 **Keywords:** _Binomial Distribution, Triangle Prior, Proportion.
 ___
 <i> P.S.
 The demonstrations here are for documentation & educational purposes only.
 The owner does not intend to infringe any copyrights.</i>